Graffiti

-Graffiti (plural; singular graffiti or graffito, the latter rarely used except in archeology) is art that is written, painted or drawn on a wall or other surface, usually without permission and within public view.
-Graffiti ranges from simple written words to elaborate wall paintings, and has existed since ancient times, with examples dating back to ancient Egypt, ancient Greece, and the Roman Empire (see also mural).
+Graffiti (singular graffiti, or graffito only in graffiti archeology) is writing or drawings made on a wall or other surface, usually without permission and within public view.
+Graffiti ranges from simple written "monikers" to elaborate wall paintings, and has existed since ancient times, with examples dating back to ancient Egypt, ancient Greece, and the Roman Empire.

-Graffiti is a controversial subject.
-In most countries, marking or painting property without permission is considered by property owners and civic authorities as defacement and vandalism, which is a punishable crime, citing the use of graffiti by street gangs to mark territory or to serve as an indicator of gang-related activities.
-Graffiti has become visualized as a growing urban "problem" for many cities in industrialized nations, spreading from the New York City subway system and Philadelphia in the early 1970s to the rest of the United States and Europe and other world regions.
+Modern graffiti is a controversial subject.
+In most countries, marking or painting property without permission is considered vandalism.
+Modern graffiti began in the New York City subway system and Philadelphia in the early 1970s and later spread to the rest of the United States and throughout the world.

 Etymology

 "Graffiti" (usually both singular and plural) and the rare singular form "graffito" are from the Italian word graffiato ("scratched").
-The term "graffiti" is used in art history for works of art produced by scratching a design into a surface.
-A related term is "sgraffito", which involves scratching through one layer of pigment to reveal another beneath it.
-This technique was primarily used by potters who would glaze their wares and then scratch a design into it.
 In ancient times graffiti were carved on walls with a sharp object, although sometimes chalk or coal were used.
 The word originates from Greek γράφειν—graphein—meaning "to write".

 History

-The term graffiti originally referred to the inscriptions, figure drawings, and such, found on the walls of ancient sepulchres or ruins, as in the Catacombs of Rome or at Pompeii.
-Use of the word has evolved to include any graphics applied to surfaces in a manner that constitutes vandalism.
+Prehistoric

+Most petroglyphs and geoglyphs date between 40,000 and 10,000 years old, the oldest being cave paintings in Australia.
+Paintings in the Chauvet Cave were made 35,000 years ago, but little is known about who made them or why.
+Early artists created stencil graffiti of their hands with paint blown through a tube.
+These stencils may have functioned similarly to a modern-day tag.

+Ancient

+The oldest known written graffito was found on the Greek island of Astypalaia and is dated to around 500 BC.
+Most graffiti from the time was boasts about sexual experiences, but also includes word games such as the Sator Square, "I was here" type markings, and comments on gladiators.
+Graffiti in Ancient Rome was a form of communication, and was generally not considered vandalism.
+The Alexamenos graffito was later seen as blasphemous and removed.
+It may contain one of the earliest depictions of Jesus.
+The graffito features a human with the head of a donkey on a cross with a Greek inscription translated as 'Alexamenos worships [his] god'.

+Medieval

 The only known source of the Safaitic language, an ancient form of Arabic, is from graffiti: inscriptions scratched on to the surface of rocks and boulders in the predominantly basalt desert of southern Syria, eastern Jordan and northern Saudi Arabia.
 Safaitic dates from the first century BC to the fourth century AD.